 #2 muvee Reveal Encore

-Muvee Reveal Finale is not really a fully fledged video editing software program when compared to the others on this page BUT!
+Muvee Reveal Encore is not really a fully fledged video editing software program when compared to the others on this page BUT!

 It is a specialized home movie making solution that almost totally automates the production of your video project.

 If you are not interested in too much editing then this one is well worth a look.

 Based on proprietary technology the program can take a collection of videos, images and audio files and by using that technology, arrange them all into a pretty decent final video project.